sam-morin/nottbox/README.md

 # Nottbox

-Nottbox is a Wattbox-like bash script that will reboot a Unifi device if it cannot ping an IP address or hostname for longer than 5 minutes (default).
+Nottbox is a Wattbox-like bash script (that can run as a service) that will reboot a Unifi device if it cannot ping an IP address or hostname for longer than 5 minutes (default).
 Some devices in my Unifi environment will go offline while remaining physically powered on for no apparent reason.
 Some days/weeks/months are better than others, but today it happened 3 times - and now we have Nottbox.

 If this script proves to be useful to you, it probably means you need to:
     - check to ensure you're running on the latest firmware version on all devices within your Unifi environment, including the network controller